2009 NCAA Division I women's soccer tournament

-The 2009 NCAA Division I women's soccer tournament (also known as the 2009 Women's College Cup) was the 28th annual single-elimination tournament to determine the national champion of NCAA Division I women's collegiate soccer.
-The semifinals and championship game were played at the Aggie Soccer Complex in College Station, Texas from December 4–6, 2009 while the preceding rounds were played at various sites across the country from November 12–28.
+The 2009 NCAA Division I women's soccer tournament (also known as the 2009 Women's College Cup) was the 28th annual single-elimination tournament.
+It was used to determine the national champion of NCAA Division I women's collegiate soccer.
+The semifinals and championship game were played at the Aggie Soccer Complex in College Station, Texas from December 4–6, 2009, while the preceding rounds were played at various sites across the country from November 12–28.

 North Carolina defeated Stanford in the final, 1–0, to win their twentieth national title.
 The Tar Heels (23–3–1) were coached by Anson Dorrance.

 The most outstanding offensive player (for the second consecutive year) was Casey Nogueira from North Carolina, and the most outstanding defensive player was Whitney Engen, also from North Carolina.
 Nogueira and Engen, alongside nine other players, were named to the All-Tournament team.

 The tournament's leading scorer was Sydney Leroux from UCLA, with 8 goals.